 Each of these little tubes of bubble stuff can be used for approximately 30 minutes of deep breathing practice.
 Deep breathing for 15 minutes a day (5 sessions of 3 minutes each or 3 sessions of 5 minutes each) has been shown to lower blood pressure.
 Do the math!
 A 15 cent vial of bubble stuff covers two days of deep breathing (without any annoying child-proof lids!)

 No, I’m not saying you should stop taking your blood pressure medicine.
 No, I’m not practicing medicine without a license.
 No, I’m not offering this suggestion as an alternative to seeing your medical professional.
 But this intervention is simple, affordable, portable, and let’s face it – FUN!
 And yes – deep breathing is an FDA approved treatment for stress and high blood pressure!
 In clinical trials it has also been shown to either amuse or annoy 73% of cats.
 (I may have made that last part up, but it sounds plausible, right?)

 WARNING: Blowing bubbles may cause you to smile, smirk, or even laugh out loud.
-In some cases bubble blowers report feeling less stress and occasional bouts of apathy in regards to things they used to freak out about.
+In some cases bubble blowers report feeling less stress and lose interest in freaking out.
 Don’t blow bubbles while operating heavy machinery or juggling chainsaws.
 Contact your Doctor if you think he or she could benefit from blowing bubbles.